AndresSern/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 7-islower.py

-*Write a function that checks for lowercase character.*
+*Function that checks for lowercase character.*

 1. Prototype: def islower(c):
 2. Returns True if c is lowercase